LKPhys/EM-project/README.md

-# PH388 - computational physics/algorithms class
+# EM Project- computational physics/algorithms class

 Project 1 as part of the PH388 comp phys course contains the algorithms:
 - Gaussian Elimination